-Prerequisite: Students need to be a Junior or Senior, & have already passed one biological science & one physical science course.
+Prerequisite: Students must have taken Intro to Science and/or Biology.
 Students will study the processes that occur in our atmosphere and oceans.
 Emphasis will be on the processes and its impact on the weather.
 Additionally, we will study the structure of the oceans, ocean water, motion of the ocean and organisms that make up the ocean.